distinto1/Darey.io-PBL-Projects/PROJECT 01/Project-01.md

 * Test that you can log into your MySQL console by running:
 <!-- Code Block -->
 ```
-$ sudo mysql -p
+sudo mysql -p
 Enter password:
 ```
 ![mysql -p](./images1/p16.JPG)

 - You will be requested to enter your password to log in.

-- To exist the MySQL console, type:
+- To exit the MySQL console, type:
 <!-- Code Block -->
 ```
 mysql> exit